daniel-fanjul-alcuten/git-greb/README.md

       color.greb.command: The color of the git commands that the user needs to know that have been run.
 Blue by default. color.greb.current: The color of the current branch.
-Green by default.
+Green by default. color.greb.remote:  The color of the branches in other repositories.
+Red by default.

 Example
 =======